Cable Beach Resort & Spa is the dream of English politician and construction magnate, Lord Alistair McAlpine.

 Lord McAlpine fell in love with Broome and its beaches, and set his heart on building a retreat here.
 After buying the land with a contract signed on the back of a beer coaster in the Roebuck Bay pub, he began to turn his dream into a reality.

 Lord McAlpine’s dream was finally realised when the resort opened its doors in May 1988.

-From these humble beginnings, Cable Beach Club Resort & Spa has grown in the past 25 years to become an integral part of the Broome experience and one of Australia’s premier resorts.
+In 1995, the Perth-based company Hawaiian Pty Ltd bought Cable Beach Club and now wholly-own and manage the property which has become an integral part of the Broome experience and one of Australia’s premier resorts.